google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/fixing-mixed-content.md

 alternative for protecting users is the [**`block-all-mixed-content`**](http://www.w3.org/TR/mixed-content/#strict-checking) CSP directive.
-This directive instructs the browser to never load mixed content; all mixed content resource request are blocked, including both active and passive mixed content.
+This directive instructs the browser to never load mixed content; all mixed content resource requests are blocked, including both active and passive mixed content.
 This option also cascades into `<iframe>` documents, ensuring the entire page is mixed content free.